BY-LAW NO. 1

 ARTICLE FOUR – DIRECTORS

 4.2 Number and quorum.
 Until changed by resolution of the members, the number of directors shall be up to sixteen, comprising the President, the Vice President, the Secretary, the Treasurer, the immediate past President unless that person is unavailable to serve, and as many additional directors as are required to a maximum of sixteen directors.
-Any five directors shall constitute a quorum for the transaction of business.
+At all meetings of the Board, 50% + one elected Directors shall constitute a quorum.
 Despite vacancies the remaining directors may act if they constitute a quorum.

 4.3 Qualifications.
 No person shall be qualified as a director unless he or she is eighteen or more years of age and is at that time of his or her election, and remains throughout his or her term of office, a member of the Chamber or an employee of a member organization of the Chamber and has been a member in good standing for a minimum of 1 year.
 No paid employee of the Chamber shall be a director of the Chamber.

 4.4 Election and term.
 The whole Board, except for the past President, shall be elected at each annual meeting of members to hold office until the next annual meeting but if a new board is not elected at such meeting the directors then in office shall continue in office until the successors are elected.
-Retiring directors shall be eligible for re-election.
+Retiring directors who have not exceeded their six-year consecutive term, shall be eligible for re-election.
 The election may be by a show of hands or by resolution of the members unless a ballot demanded by any member.